eytan/www-15-tutorial/README.md

 ICWSM 2014 Tutorial
 =================

 Welcome to the github repository for the ICWSM 2014 tutorial on online experiments for computational social science!
+You'll find files from

+### Repository contents
+-`webapp/`: Demo experiment, conducted on all tutorial participants.
+Includes data analyzed in `analyzing_experiments.R`.

+- `0-planout-intro.ipynb`: IPython notebook containing an introduction to PlanOut and examples of experimental designs in PlanOut

+- `1-logging.ipynb`: How logging works in PlanOut, with a worked example

+- `ICWSM Tutorial.pdf`: Slides for the non-coding part of the tutorial

+- `analyzing_experiments.R`: Analysis of demo experiment

+- `bootstrap.R`: Sample power analysis for the demo experiment

+- `css_stats.R`: Functions for working with weighted data and multi-way bootstrapping

+- `power_part1.R`: Intro to power analysis: confidence intervals for normal and binary data, using simulations to understand Type I, Type II, and Type M errors, and do power analysis.

+- `power_part2.R`: Critical thinking and power analysis exercise.

+- `power_part2_gen_data.R`: Script that generates fake data used in `power_part2.R`

+- `gift_data.csv`: Data used for power analysis exercise.

 ### Description of tutorial